vbookshelf/Takkie-Translate-Offline/README.md

 # Takkie Translate Offline

-### A "double-click" offline translation tool for privacy-conscious macOS users.
-Powered by TranslateGemma 12b 4-bit.
+### High-Performance, Private AI Translation for macOS

+Takkie Translate isn't just a simple wrapper around an LLM.
+It's a thoughtfully engineered solution for local AI translation.

+This is also an example of how to package local AI for use in places where there's no internet.
+It eliminates the "technical friction" usually associated with local LLMs by automating the entire environment setup—from port detection to model management.
+Powered by TranslateGemma 12b Q4_K_M.

 <br>